F-1 Immigration Documents

 - When you sign the Form I-20 before applying for your visa, you are swearing to the U.S. government that you have read and understood all the information on page 3.

 - Before departing from the U.S. for a vacation or break, you must receive a travel endorsement from an international advisor in ISS.

 - A travel signature on page 2 is valid for 12 months.

-- U.S. port-of-entry stamp (D/S endorsement): When you enter the U.S., a port-of-entry officer will inspect your passport, visa, I-20, and I-901 fee payment receipt, and stamp your passport with "F-1; D/S".
-This means that you may remain in the U.S. for the "Duration of your Status," that is, for as long as you are maintaining legal student status, and you have a valid I-20.
-You should always check that your endorsement reads "D/S".
-If it does not, please contact ISS immediately.
+U.S. port-of-entry stamp (D/S endorsement): When you enter the U.S., a port-of-entry officer will inspect your passport, visa, I-20, and I-901 fee payment receipt, and stamp your passport with "F-1; D/S." This means that you may remain in the U.S. for the "duration of your status," meaning for as long as you are maintaining legal student status and you have a valid I-20.
+You should always check that your endorsement reads "D/S." If it does not, please contact ISS immediately.

 Do not lose or throw away any of these documents.

-Passport holders from Canada and Bermuda are exempt from the visa requirement and would need to show only the Form I-20 and proof of I-901 fee payment at the U.S. port of entry to enter in F-1 status.
+Passport holders from Canada or Bermuda are exempt from the visa requirement and need to show only the Form I-20 and proof of I-901 fee payment at the U.S. port of entry to enter in F-1 status.

 Please seek guidance from your international student advisor in ISS for information concerning your visa status.
 Do not rely on friends, relations, or other students for information as they are often mistaken or do not have a complete understanding of your specific academic and immigration situation.
 ISS will make every effort to keep you informed of pertinent regulations; however, you are ultimately responsible for maintaining valid F-1 status.
 Falling out of valid status can affect your career and life for years to come.